A couple stands on a red rock ledge after sunset.

 Bell rock is located in the Village of Oak Creek on the East side of Sedona.
 This location is known for it’s big features and ability to see Bell Rock, Courthouse Butte, Cathedral and other features all in one location.
 Because of this you can expect parking to be difficult to get and the area to be busy.

-However, the locations we go here for ceremonies or portraits tend to be more quiet.
+However, the locations we go here for ceremonies or portraits tend are quieter.
 At this location you can hike, rock climb or mountain bike!
-While the Sedona shuttle doesn’t go here you can hire a shuttle or plan extra time for parking.
+While the Sedona shuttle doesn’t go here, you can hire a shuttle or plan extra time for parking.
 This location is good for sunrise or sunset, but this is also a really easy and common area for star gazing in the Sedona area.

-Part of this area is in Wilderness + FS is most strict here.
+Part of this area is in Wilderness and part is in the National Forest.
 So when we photograph here there are certain areas we can go and some we can not.

-While the areas above are very busy and very popular it is important to remember they are not the only three places you can elope in Sedona.
-Most of our couples that choose an elopement type wedding are doing so because value privacy, the outdoors and the experience of an adventure style wedding.
-This can be hard to achieve in the two places above.
+While the areas above are very busy and very popular it is important to remember they are not the only places for a Sedona Elopement.
+Most of our couples that choose an elopement-type wedding are doing so because they value privacy, the outdoors and the experience of an adventure-style wedding.
+This can be hard to achieve in the places above.
+We strive to help our couples bring their exact vision to life.
+With a little more hiking on your elopement day, you can reach incredible locations where you are unlikely to come across anyone.

-However, when we send location guides to our couples they get the full details and images form past elopements to be able to check it out better!
-Without naming names, here are some other options for Sedona Elopement Locations:
+For this reason we only share information about specific fragile locations during the planning stage.
+We send location guides to our couples where they get the full details and images form past Sedona elopements to be able to check it out better!

 Do you need a permit to elope in Sedona?